NHSDigital/communications-manager-api/docs/tests/sandbox/post_v1_message-batches/validation.md

 | 76491414-d0cf-4655-ae20-a4d1368472f3 | Is tested to ensure that when a correlation identifier is sent, we respond with the same value.               |

-### Scenario: An API consumer submitting a request with an invalid         date of birth receives a 400 'Invalid Value' response
+## Scenario: An API consumer submitting a request with an invalid date of birth receives a 400 ‘Invalid Value’ response

 A valid date of birth must be structured in this format: YYYY-MM-dd